 The instructions for submission are given in the following sections.

 Unnecessary duplication of publication should be avoided.
 It is prohibited to submit the manuscript which is submitted to any other journal, or vise versa.

 Any change of authorship is not accepted after submission.

 If the paper includes figures or illustrations presented in other journals, permission of the use of the copies should be taken from the copyright holder.

 Submit electronic files saved in the native format of the word processor used,.
 Each manuscript should be arranged in the following order:

 (1) title of paper,

-(2) name(s) of author(s) with a mark to the corresponding author whose e-mail address and fax number are indicated,
+(2) name(s) of author(s) with a mark to the corresponding author whose e-mail address and fax number (if available) are indicated,

 (8) figures (each figure should be printed on a separate page),